 Stanza for Regular Recitation

-It is incredibly beneficial to recite the entire aspiration.
+It is incredibly beneficial to recite the entire aspiration prayer if we have the opportunity.
 But if we are very busy, Rinpoche asks us to simply keep one stanza in mind.
 This verse sums up the entire aspiration by following the great bodhisattvas.
-We can add this stanza to our dedications in all our sessions!
+We can add this stanza to our dedication in all our sessions!
 We thus pledge to practice just as the Buddha’s sons Mañjuśrī and Samantabhadra.

 We can reflect on our day and think that for any small virtue we accomplish, let us dedicate it in just the way that those great practitioners do.
 This is the shortest method and an effective way to practice the aspiration.

 kuntuzangpo deyang dé shyin té